allthingslinux/atl-wiki/README.md

 # Deployment Instructions
 *These are currently just a basic overview, more detailed instructions will be added with the refactor in the next release.*

+> [!NOTE]
+> **This only applies if you are running a staging or production instance, local instances have these pre-configured as docker containers.** To deploy this service you will need:
+> - A running and accessible [MariaDB](https://mariadb.org) server which is version 10.3 or higher, we reccomend having this either as a managed service or having a dedicated server running MariaDB.
+> - A running and accessible S3 server or configured provider, we recommend [Cloudflare's R2 service](https://www.cloudflare.com/en-gb/developer-platform/products/r2/).

 1. Install the dependencies on your server or local machine:
    - [Docker](https://docs.docker.com/get-docker/)
    - [git](https://git-scm.com/install/linux)